outmoded/hapijs.com/lib/tutorials/en_US/server-methods.md

         generateTimeout: 100
     }
 });

-server.methods.add(5, 12);
 ```

-Here we defined our server method function to have one more parameter than we're expecting to pass to it, the additional `flags` parameter is passed by hapi.
-We simply then set the `ttl` flag to however long we want the result to be cached for (in milliseconds); if it is set to `0` then the value will never be cached.
-If we set no flag then the `ttl` will be taken from the cache configuration.
+Here you defined your server method function to have one more parameter than you're expecting to pass to it, the additional `flags` parameter is passed by hapi.
+You then simply set the `ttl` flag to however long you want the result to be cached for (in milliseconds); if it is set to `0` then the value will never be cached.
+If you set no flag then the `ttl` will be taken from the cache configuration.

 ### <a name="key" /> Generate a Custom Key